 Ontario Agri-Food Innovation Alliance (OMAFRA/UofG Agreement)

-The Ontario Agri-Food Innovation Alliance requests proposals that address OMAFRA’s Research Priorities.
-Proposals must address research questions in the following research priority areas:
+The Ontario Agri-Food Innovation Alliance requests proposals that address OMAFRA’s research priorities.
+Proposals must address a research question in one of the following research priority areas:

 - Food Safety